mmarmor/Setup-ChocoUpdateTask/README.md

    ```

 4. **(Optional) Restore Execution Policy**:
    After running the script, you can revert to your previous policy.
-Typical settings are `Restricted` or `RemoteSigned`:
+Common settings are `Restricted` or `RemoteSigned`:
    ```powershell
    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Restricted
    ```